Trigger Finger

 Trigger finger may also be associated with conditions such as diabetes, hypothyroidism & pregnancy which all cause thickening of the sheath or tendons.
 It can also occur in small children.
 The cause in children is poorly understood but possibly tendon thickening follows a minor injury.

-Conditions associated with trigger finger
+Conditions associated with trigger finger in ADULTS

 Diabetes